 Electrical and electronic waste recycling yields are already excellent for iron, copper and aluminum, but there is considerable room for improvement in precious and special metal recovery rates for laptops, cell phones, smartphones, computers and the like, all of which contain many resource metals.
 While oftentimes the amount of such metals in each individual device is minute, the overall substance stream adds up to a considerable yield.
 For example, a ton of cell phones contains around 250 grams of gold, whereas a ton of gold ore contains only around five grams of gold.
 In view of the fact that primary extraction of gold and other resource metals is often associated with an extremely high environmental load, these materials should be systematically recycled; and the first step toward reaching this goal is to improve collection rates of the devices that contain these materials.
 Combining this type of electrical and electronic waste with other such waste (e.g. from printers and copiers) containing fewer resources reduces the proportion of valuable materials in the substance stream.

 Most electrical and electronic waste processing facilities first shred the devices and then sort them according to type of material, a process that precludes the recovery of many precious and special metals that are mixed in with other materials.
 Yields of such metals could be ramped up through optimization of sorting equipment and shredders.
 However, it is preferable for the relevant components such as motherboards and plugs to be removed manually prior to shredding, and this practice is in fact followed at many facilities for particularly valuable components, owing to the high prices fetched by the materials in question.
 But there is room for improvement in this arena as well.
-The UBA is currently conducting a study aimed at finding ways to improve collection and recovery rates for electrical and electronic waste containing valuable resource materials.
+The UBA conducted several studies aimed at finding ways to improve collection and recovery rates for electrical and electronic waste containing valuable resource materials.

 Recovery rates for specific types of devices need to be improved